Pasta Bolognese With Parmigiano Reggiano Cheese. Happy Tuesday friends, so how are you today?

 Pasta Bolognese With Parmigiano Reggiano Cheese:

-This cheese has a long ageing period is fundamental in building the aromas and texture of Parmigiano Reggiano.
 Such complexity is achieved in a totally natural way, without any additives, making Parmigiano Reggiano 100% natural, easy to digest and high in calcium.

 So have you ever tried Parmigiano Reggiano before?
 If so, what do you also like to eat it with?

 Pasta Bolognese With Parmigiano Reggiano Cheese.
 So what do you think?
+Do you fancy making some?

 Thanks you so much for stopping by.
 I also hope you liked this post.